How Much Does It Cost to Repair a Wood Fence in 2025?

 If a post is beyond repair, replacing it costs $270 on average.
 Shifting ground can cause posts to move out of position, but there are less expensive repairs, like resetting a post.

-Weather deterioration, rot, or collision with an automobile will require replacement, which will cost significantly more.
-In some cases, you can use a steel spike, mender, or bracket to reinforce a damaged post or rail instead of replacing it at a cost of $12 to $20, excluding labor.
+Weather deterioration, rot, or collision with an automobile will necessitate replacement, which will incur significantly higher costs.
+In some cases, you can use a steel spike, mender, or bracket to reinforce a damaged post or rail instead of replacing it, which can cost $12 to $20, excluding labor.

-Repair needs depend on the type of wood and the design, but homeowners should not try to do it themselves, especially with the rails.
-Rails help reinforce the posts, and if you repair them incorrectly, more posts could easily break off or fall backward in high wind conditions.
+Repair needs vary by wood type and fence design, but skip the DIY route—rails reinforce the posts, and an incorrect fix can cause more damage down the line.
 In most cases, a professional can repair or replace the damage and leave the rest of the fence intact, saving the homeowner time and money.

 Cost to Repair a Rotted Wood Post

-Repairing rot costs between $150 and $500, depending on the damage.
-This may include chemical treatments, filling holes, and staining or painting.
-In severe cases, you might need to replace the entire fence.
+Repairing rot costs between $150 and $500, depending on the extent of the damage.
+This may include chemical treatments, filling holes, and staining or painting the surface.
+In severe cases, you may need to replace the entire fence.

 Cost to Repair Holes & Cracks in a Wood Fence